calebwelch1/calebwelch1/README.md

 ### Hi there 👋

 I'm Caleb Welch, Welcome to my Github Profile!
 I love programming and creating beautiful websites and applications.
-I'm currently working as a Software Engineer at Genetesis.
+I'm currently working as a Front End Engineer at Genetesis.
 You can find me on [linkedin](https://www.linkedin.com/in/caleb-welch-502851121/) and can view [my portfolio](https://calebwelch1.github.io/Portfolio/).

 ### Languages and Tools: